String Geometry and Non-perturbative Formulation of String Theory: Including open strings

 The volume is $\sqrt{G}$, where $G=det (G_{IJ})$.

 By using these geometrical objects, we formulate string theory non-perturbatively as

 where

 As an example of sets of fields on the string manifolds, we consider the metric and an $u(1)$ gauge field $A_I$ whose field strength is given by $F_{IJ}$.
-The path integral is canonically defined by summing over the metrics and gauge fields on $\mathcal{M}$.
+The path integral is defined by semi-classically\footnote{It will be enough to define the path-integral by semi-classically summing classical solutions and small classical and quantum fluctuations around them, because string manifolds themselves possess quantum corrections, and loops of the fields on them do not correspond to quantum corrections as one can see in the derivation of the perturbative string theory later.
+The unitarity is manifest and there is also no UV divergence from loop integrals, by defining the path-integral semi-classically. } summing over the metrics and gauge fields on $\mathcal{M}$.
 By definition, the theory is background independent. $\mathcal{D}h$ is the invariant measure of the metrics $h_{mn}$ on the two-dimensional Riemannian manifolds $\Sigma$. $h_{mn}$ and $\bar{h}_{mn}$ are related to each others by the diffeomorphism and the Weyl transformations.

 Under

 $G_{IJ}(\bar{h}, X_{\hat{D}}(\bar{\tau}), \bold{I}(\bar{\tau}), \bar{\tau})$ and $A_I(\bar{h}, X_{\hat{D}}(\bar{\tau}), \bold{I}(\bar{\tau}), \bar{\tau})$ are transformed as a symmetric tensor and a vector, respectively and the action is manifestly invariant.